 - Significant conceptual or theoretical contribution to its field

 - (Potential) impact for policy-makers, practitioners and other research users

-The 2017 Winner of the BERA Doctoral Thesis Award is Sophina Choudry (University of Manchester) for her dissertation: Mathematics Capital in the Classroom and Wider Educational Field: Intersections of Ethnicity, Gender and Social Class.
+The 2017 Winner of the BERA Doctoral Thesis Award is Sophina Choudry (University of Manchester) for her thesis: Mathematics Capital in the Classroom and Wider Educational Field: Intersections of Ethnicity, Gender and Social Class.